-If you are recording live music or interviews with people everywhere you go, Tascam DR 07 Portable Digital Recorder fits your personality.
+If you are recording live music or interviews with people everywhere you go, Tascam DR-07MKII fits your personality.
 It has the latest trend of technologies for your recording needs.

 It is very light.
 You can bring it on the field.
 No need for you to carry a charger since it is powered by two AA batteries.
 It has a wide-screen view to make it more user-friendly and for easy handling.